Yash2017/bug-tracker/README.md

 7. Community Issues page
 - Issues cards that are rendered by the ask community issue where private issue cards in private projects now go public and can be seen by anyone in the community.
 - The cards can be clicked to open a modal where a user can comment and see other comments.
-8. About page
-- Contact the Zap Team button to open a form that will email to the zap team
-- Team cards with links to their github and/or linkedin pages.

 9. Mobile-Friendly
 ---
 ## Credits